|Model 812 | 8-Channel Frame Grabber|

 Software Development Kits (SDK) are available for Linux and Windows.
 The SDKs include drivers, programming samples, and comprehensive documentation to help users/programmers to quickly start and develop custom applications using the Model 812.

-Sensoray Model 812 is designated for video surveillance applications.
-However, it can be used for all other multi-channel vision, image processing, and video capturing + recording applications.
-With chipset supplier's expectation, all video source signals are expected from stable video sources.
-The board is not suitable for weak video signal sources and/or switching video source applications.
-To get better multi-channel perview performance on PCs with an Intel chipset, a discrete (non on-motherboard) graphic video card might be needed.
+Sensoray Model 812 is ideally suited for video surveillance applications in which all video inputs receive continuous video from cameras that employ the same NTSC/PAL video system.
+However, it can be used for all other multi-channel vision, image processing, and video capturing/recording applications.
+To get better multi-channel preview performance on PCs with an Intel chipset a plug-in graphic video card might be needed.

 One model 812C1 cable (shown in image below) is included with model 812, which can be used to connect eight video signals or eight audio signals to the board.
 In applications that require both audio and video inputs, an additional 812C1 cable should be purchased separately.